-It is important that if you have trusted family, friends or neighbours who you are able to call on for help, and you should approach them if you need support.
+It is important that if you have trusted family, friends or neighbours who you are able to call on for help, and you should approach them if you need help.

-However, if you do not have access to trusted help, you can access our safe and well service.
-The service can help with things like:
+However, if you do not have access to trusted help, we can support you with things like:

 - if you are struggling to source food or collect prescriptions